bettercss/components/libs/form/README.md

 # Form

-The `Forms` module is a baseline for building complex forms.
+The `Form` library is a baseline for building complex forms.

 ## Base